microsoft/PSRule/docs/concepts/PSRule/en-US/about_PSRule_Options.md

 - Yaml - Output is serialized as YAML.
 - Json - Output is serialized as JSON.
 - NUnit3 - Output is serialized as NUnit3 (XML).
+- Csv - Output is serialized as a comma separated values (CSV).
+  - The following columns are included:
+    - RuleName
+    - TargetName
+    - TargetType
+    - Outcome
+    - OutcomeReason
+    - Synopsis
+    - Recommendation

 This option can be specified using: